 develop a large international network with researchers and fellow students

-The programme leads to a Master of Science (120 credits) with Biology as the main field of study.
-With the requirements fulfilled it will also lead to a Master degree from one of the other participating universities.
+The programme leads to a Master of Science (120 credits) with Biology as the main field of study and, in addition, an equivalent degree from one of the partner universities.

 As a student in this programme you begin your journey with one semester in either Groningen or Uppsala, and then you move to either Montpellier or Munich for your second semester.
 In the third and fourth semesters, you choose which partner university you want to carry out your individual research projects with.